Arrival in Norway - COVID-19

 - (+47) 701 64 060 - Ålesund

-Further details about completing quarantine will be provided by e-mail, including through the NTNU Quarantine Calendar, for which you sign up when you provide your date of arrival to NTNU.
+Further details about completing quarantine will be provided by e-mail, including through the NTNU Quarantine Calendar, for which you will receive a sign-up link via e-mail.

 If you at any point have questions regarding COVID-19, quarantine, isolation or when to get tested while in Norway, call the Corona hotline for your municipality on the number provided above.

 Your visa decision letter states that you should report to the police station within 7 days of arrival in order to obtain your residence card.
-Due to the mandatory quarantine, this is obviously not possible - do not break quarantine to go the police station.
+Due to the mandatory quarantine and increased workload for the police due to Covid-19, this is obviously not possible - do not break quarantine to go the police station.
 You will have to register with the police eventually, but not within the first week.

-Due to the pandemic, there are currently very few appointment hours available at the Trondheim police station, but the NTNU Office of International Relations will organize joint group appointments for new international students in late January/ early February.
-For students arriving during the Autumn semester, we will try to organize group appointments in October/ November as well.
-Dates and times for Trondheim appointments will be posted here.
+Due to the pandemic, there are currently very few appointment hours available at the Trondheim police station, but the NTNU Office of International Relations will organize appointments for new international students in the autumn.
+Dates and times for Trondheim appointments will be posted here and e-mailed to you.

 Students at NTNU in Ålesund and Gjøvik will receive separate information regarding visa appointments at the police later.